aarya-12/aarya-12/README.md

 - 👋 Hi, I’m @aarya-12
 - 👀 I’m interested in ethical hacking
 - 🌱 I’m currently learning computer science
-- 📫 How to reach me mujumdaraa@rknec.edu
+- 📫 How to reach me aaryamujumdar@gmail.com

 <!---
 aarya-12/aarya-12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.